MatrixRex/Uber-Stylized-Water/docs/usage-guide/getting-started.md

 There are two ways to import the asset:

 1. Download the reposetory as a zip file.

    - Copy the `Assets/Shaders/Uber Stylized Water/ folder` to your project.

-2. Get the unity package from release page.
+2. Get the latest unity package from [release](https://github.com/MatrixRex/Uber-Stylized-Water/releases) page.
    - Import the package.

 ### Configure the URP Asset